jkimlab/TAMA/README.md

 * Setting the integrated TAMA databases

-        [ Download CLARK, Kraken, and Centrifuge databases ]
+        [ Downloading and setting the integrated TAMA database ] ./setup.pl --db (or ./setup.pl --db --species)

-        * In the case of CLARK, the six databases of different taxonomic ranks are provided.
+        * In the case of CLARK, the independent database is used for each taxonomic rank.
+          So, the six databases of different taxonomic ranks are provided. (default: species)
-          (default: species)

-        ./setup.pl --db (or ./setup.pl --db --species)

-        * If you want to download the database of another taxonomic rank, please add taxonomic rank options
+        * If you want to analyze with other taxonomic ranks, you need to download additional databases using taxonomic rank options. please add taxonomic rank options
-          (example) target taxonomic rank: species, genus, phylum
+        * Example: target taxonomic rank: species, genus, phylum

         ./setup.pl --db --species --genus --phylum